senisioi/rolegal/README.md

 12.	evaluate the model on the test set
 13.	package everything into a wheel

+This will take a lot of time, so please be patient.
 At the end, in the packages directory a wheel will be created named ro_legal_fl that can be installed using pip as an individual package.